gusztav97/Lab3FinalProject/README.md

 ## Performance Tests

-The following tests should work in the simulator.
+The following tests should work in the simulator for the word "APPLE".

-* 1+1 = 2
-* 21.3 - 15.4 = 5.9
-* 500 * 3 = 1500
-* 21 / 4 = 5.25
-* √81 = 9
+* Player enters A = 1 Correct Guess, 0 Incorrect Guess
+* Player enters R = 0 Correct Guess, 1 Incorrect Guess

 ## Problems Encountered

-I was not able to create chain arithmetic like

-5 + 5 + 5 = 15

-because I did not use the correct algorithm so I am only able to go as far as performing arithmetic with 2 numbers at the most.
+No problems were encountered in the creation of this application

 ## Built With